-Roden (2004) counted over 100 plants of Najas flexilis over a limited survey area in Lough Lehanagh and noted that the population was 'scattered but abundant'.
-Roden (2007) considered Lough Lehanagh to support a 'Large' population, on his five point scale from 'Very Large' to 'Extinct', however, he acknowledged that these were subjective categories and that it is very difficult to estimate population size or propose any robust or repeatable abundance estimate for the species.
+There are significant issues with quantifying Najas flexilis populations (see below).
+Roden (2004, 2007) described Najas flexilis as 'occasional' in Lough Nahaltora and estimated that more than 50 plants were seen in the north-western corner (see Appendix II).
+Roden (2007) stated that Lough Nahaltora is an oligotrophic lake with a less abundant Najas flexilis population.
+Roden (2004) recorded a cover abundance score of '1' in a 1m x 1m relevé in Nahaltora.
+Roden (2007) considered Lough Nahaltora to support a 'Small' population, on his five-point scale from 'Very Large' to 'Extinct'.
+However, he acknowledged that these were subjective categories and that it is very difficult to estimate population size or propose any robust or repeatable abundance estimate for the species.
 Wingfield et al. (2004) also said that accurately measuring plant abundance to assess the condition of the population in deep water communities is extremely difficult.
-Roden (2013) described the population at Derryneen Lough as 'small'.